 in Manilva Municipality in Málaga Province, Andalucia, Spain

-It originally housed a combination of cavalry, infantry and artillery to defend the coast.
+The castle originally housed a combination of cavalry, infantry and artillery to defend the coast.
 In the early 19th century the French invaders installed French troops.
 More recently, within living memory, the castle housed the poorer families of Castillo.
-Now it is occupied by the Department of Culture of the Town Hall of Manilva and houses a museum displaying artifacts dating back 3000 years, all found in the area.
+Now it is occupied by the Department of Culture of the Town Hall of Manilva and houses a museum displaying artefacts dating back 3000 years, all found in the area and a fencing museum.

 The small, white, fishing cottages, once fronting directly on to the beach, now protected by a sea wall, surround a village square, the Plaza de los Banos Romanos.
 There is a small, ornately decorated church, a couple of bars and a number of fish restaurants.
 During the summer, June to September, you will find two traditional chiringuitos open, one at each end of the village, Malibu to the west and Andres y Maria to the east.
 Both have sunbeds and umbrellas for daily hire.
 Alongside Malibu the local fishing boats rest safely above the high water mark, drawn from the sea by a windlass the design of which has not changed for 2,500 years.

 Castillo has two beaches separated by some interesting rocks, a cove and rock pools.
 The Malibu beach extends quite a few kilometres west, the part that Castillo owns is a wide strip of fine gravel that is extremely popular with the local Spanish families.
 The Andres y Maria beach is a small bay protected by rocky reefs at each end.
 This bay provides safe swimming for all the family and some good snorkelling.